jpier2012/jpier2012.github.io/_posts/2019-07-14-snippets_and_shortcuts_for_vscode.markdown

 * **Move line up or down:** *alt+up/down arrows*
  - when in an editor window, you can hold alt while on the current line and then use up or down to move the entire line before or after the adjacent one.
 * **Scroll editor:** *ctrl+up/down arrows*

+NOTE: autocomplete may not prompt depending on the positioning of your cursor within the editor, in which case you can hit *ctrl+space* to manually bring up the menu.
+I'm not sure why, but some logic within the VSCode editor formatting prevents autocomplete from populating depending on what other code is present in the doc.
+I find issues specifically when using brackets < and >.

 That's all I have for today, I hope you all found this useful - thanks for reading, and happy coding!